Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: RCN of the Potential of the Schr o dinger Operator

 and

-in $\mTa_{p, \tzau}$, so in the lemma formulation we can define $\delta\vcentcolon=(A - \del0)/(A + \del0)$, and combining the left-hand side of \eqref{eqn:mainineq} with its last term on the right-hand side and taking into account preceding inequalities leads to the proof completion. \end{proof}
+in $\bmTa_{p, \tzau}$, so in the lemma formulation, we can define $\delta\vcentcolon=(A - \del0)/(A + \del0)$, and combining the left-hand side of \eqref{eqn:mainineq} with its last term on the right-hand side and taking into account preceding inequalities leads to the completion of the proof. \end{proof}